denisdiaconu/next-ecommerce/README.md

 # Next Ecommerce

-LAPAGE is a ECommerce Website like Amazon by Next.js.
+Next Ecommerce is an ECommerce Website like Amazon by Next.js.

 ## Built With